 I’m not going to go into a full recap in this post.
 You can read that on my original post here.
 But I do want to talk about some of the fun quirks I picked up that I didn’t really appreciate the first time.

 First- Lost Maples is a natural area, not a state park.
-That detail that was lost on me the first time, so the accommodations, especially the parking area, were much smaller to me now.
-Looking at the map and brainstorming where I could drive around and explore was put to a halt when I realized there is really one main parking area (the day use area), and then the overflow parking.
+That detail was lost on me the first time, so the accommodations, especially the parking area, were much smaller to me now.
+Looking at the map and brainstorming where I could drive around and explore was put to a halt when I realized there is really one main parking area (the day-use area), and then the overflow parking.

 And that’s it.

 Something else that slipped through the cracks was the limited trail system that’s here when you think about how grand the park is.
-There’s really two loops, and a few off-shoots from there, so I knew that my day was really going to be headed in one direction.
+There were really two loops, and a few off-shoots from there, so I knew that my day was really going to be headed in one direction.
 If you’ve seen the Monkey Rock once, you’ve seen it a million times.
 (I mean… you do you)

 That being said, there were some landmarks on the first visit that I wasn’t expecting to see on this go-round, including a grotto-like area that resembled the one on the East trail.